 I would say, it was a bloody crazy traveling in Sri Lanka.
-Full of thrill, difficult, funny, delicious and beautiful!
+Full of thrill, difficulty, funny, deliciously and beautiful!
 Most of all, it’s really fun and unforgettable!
-Here I’d love to share the way we had that kick ass experiences.
+Here I’d love to share our experiences.

 Traveling the country by public transport (Bus and Train)

 More comfortable? it can be done by a private tour.
 But the way local do or a lower budget or whatever the reason, let’s try public transports.
 Once, Alex and I travelled from Colombo to Weligama on the south coast by train.
 It was roasting and boiling day with crowded passengers.
 Food in the baskets were available as usual in the asian train but come on, we didn’t even have any space to stand normal and also hardly to breath.
 There was no any inch free in that train.
 We were standing almost all day long until we got the seats at the last 30 min to the destination, fair enough!

 To purchase the train ticket with SEAT in Sri Lanka, 2nd or 3rd class (1st class was never available I don’ know why!), when you purchase the ticket, you need to RESERVE the seat otherwise it will be without it and you gotta need to try your luck.
 Surprise!

 Once we purchased 2 second class tickets with seats from Kandy, we had got clean and comfortable seats to Colombo, snacks and nice beverages were available on board, happy passengers!